Understanding over-groomed curls: What's behind the problem

 Prevention of hygral fatigue

-To avoid falling into the over-care trap again, stick to simple routines: a light Pre-Poo with coconut oil, not washing too often and products that have a good protein-moisture balance.
+To avoid falling into the over-care trap again, stick to simple routines: a light pre-poo with coconut oil, not washing too often and products that have a good protein-moisture balance.

 How often should I wash my curls?
-2-8 times a month is usually enough, but every curl is different, so find the right rhythm for your curly crown.
-If you tend to use shampoo more frequently (e.g. after sport), then use very little shampoo and concentrate mainly on the scalp and hairline.
+2-8 times a month is usually enough, but every curl is different, find the right rhythm for your curly crown.
+If you tend to use shampoo more often (e.g. after sport), then use very little shampoo and concentrate mainly on the scalp and hairline.
 This cleanses the roots and removes the body's own oil without drying out the ends (the oldest hair) too much.
 This close to the scalp, the curls are continuously lubricated by the skin.

 Conclusion

-Don't forget: Less is sometimes more.
+Don't forget: less is sometimes more.
 Trust your intuition, listen to your curls - and be patient.
 Your curls need time to regain their balance.